coatyio/coaty-js/docs/man/developer-guide.md

 `observeCall`, invoke the `resolve`, `retrieve`, `complete`, or `returnEvent` method on the received event object to send a response event.

-> Note that there is no guarantee that response events are ever delivered by the
-> Discover, Query, Update, and Call communication patterns.
-Depending on your system
-> design and context such a communication pattern might return no responses at all
-> or not within a certain time interval.
-In your agent project, you should handle these
-> cases by chaining a timeout handler to the observable returned by the observe
-> method (see code examples in the next sections).
+Note that there is no guarantee that response events are ever delivered by the Discover, Query, Update, and Call communication patterns.
+Depending on your system design and context such a communication pattern might return no responses at all or not within a certain time interval.
+In your agent project, you should handle these cases by chaining a timeout handler to the observable returned by the observe method (see code examples in the next sections).

+Note that RxJS subscriptions of Observables returned by `CommunicationManager.observe...()` methods are **automatically disposed** when the communication manager is stopped, in order to release system resources and to avoid memory leaks.
+It is therefore recommended to set up all these observation requests anew in the controller's `onCommunicationManagerStarting()` method.

 ### Deferred publication and subscription of events